October 3, 2015

 Tonight is my 40th High School Reunion and alas, just as the previous 3 came and went I won’t be attending this one either.
 Had I still lived in southern California and had family there as well, I would have made it a point to go.

 In high school, I was very shy.
 Self conscious.
 I had a sense of humor but I kept to myself, out of the way.
 I went through junior high and high school with all my classmates: some I knew, some I didn’t and some were just acquaintances.
-I had a boyfriend all through high school (which is another story in and of itself) that, well, to put it mildly, would rather have me stay quiet and out of the way.
-There were so many things I wanted to do socially in school but that wasn’t going to happen.
+I had a boyfriend all through high school and basically hung out with him.
+There were many things I wanted to do socially in school, but never had the chance.

-After I met my husband (a year after graduating), I realized that the majority of boyfriend’s do not have jealous tendencies to the point of keeping the gal all to themselves.
-I knew then that I had missed out on many things in high school.
-And seeing all the giddiness and anticipation of tonight’s event, makes me see this point ever so clear once again.
+After I met my husband (a year after graduating), I finally realized that not all boyfriends have jealous tendencies to the point of keeping the gal all to themselves, and it occurred to me that I had missed out on many things in high school.
+After seeing on Facebook all the giddiness and anticipation of tonight’s event, it makes me see this point ever so clear once again.

 I may not be able to be there tonight but I contributed in my small way.
 I made a DVD slideshow of all the classmates that are no longer with us.
 It was a humbling experience and I am proud of my creativity.

 So cheers to my fellow classmates.
 I hope you all have an enjoyable evening!